Colinh-7/TFTP-Server-and-Client/README.md

-# TFTP Server with Select and Multi-threading Support
+# TFTP Server and Client with Select and Multi-threading Support

 This project implements a TFTP server that utilizes the `select` system call for handling multiple connections and supports multi-threading for parallel request processing.